Soostone/cassy/README.md

 This version packs a fairly large changeset.
 It will almost definitely break your code, although the fix/adjustment is likely to be minor.

+* Added `Database.Cassandra.Marshall` that is now intended to be the primary module to be used in all Cassandra operations.
+This module supercedes and replaces the `Database.Cassandra.JSON` high level module.
+Building on top of the Basic module, Marshall allows user to pick the serialization methodology for each of the operations.
+We provide out of box support for JSON, cereal, safecopy and plain old show/read.
 * Vastly enhanced the Database.Cassandra.Pack module to represent types that Cassandra can sort and validate.
 * Added CasType typeclass that offers `encodeCas` and `decodeCas`